digitalocean/marketplace-kubernetes/stacks/gluu/README.md

 ```
 kubectl get pods -A
 ```
+### Start Gluu Installation

+1. Get the load balancer ip

+    ```
+    kubectl get service cloud-native-installer --output jsonpath='{.status.loadBalancer.ingress[0].ip}'
+    157.230.197.222
+    ```

+1. Access GUI installation at `http://157.230.197.222` and complete installation steps from there.

 ### Confirm Gluu is running:

-After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see Gluu running in the `gluu` namespace by issuing:
+After you are able to successfully connect to your DigitalOcean Kubernetes cluster you’ll be able to see Gluu running in the namespace Gluu was installed in i.e `gluu` by issuing:

 ```
 kubectl get pods -n gluu